Bell County Court Records

 Additional Online Resources

-- The County Clerk’s Record Search page provides links to search civil/probate case indexes (from October 1989 to the present) and criminal misdemeanor records.
+- The County Clerk's Record Search page links to civil/probate case indexes (from October 1989 to the present) and criminal misdemeanor records.

-- Criminal misdemeanor case indexes are also available at iDocket, which indexes Bell County records from 1986 to the present.
+- Criminal misdemeanor case indexes are also available through iDocket, which indexes Bell County records from 1986 to the present.

 - Federal tax liens and land records can be searched through the Bell County online records portal or via SuperSearch using OCR technology.